Marking Requirements for Signs

 The South Dakota Game, Fish and Parks (GFP) Commission finalized a set of standards for landowners to follow when marking nonmeandered water over private property.

 Nonmeandered water closure signs are provided by the South Dakota Game, Fish and Parks.
 These signs can be found at the Watertown regional office or by contacting Rhet Russell at 605.882.5200.
+Contact Game, Fish and Parks with any questions about requirements or how to obtain proper markings.

 - Nonmeandered water closures must be marked with buoys and/or department-supplied signs.